 Remembering your ‘why’ is key to a growing and thriving business (Christmas CEO)

-As her toy company, CJ Toys, grew and grew, Christmas “Chris” Whitaker gradually begins to lose sight of her long-standing love of toy-making—which stemmed from her adolescent years selling toys at a holiday toy stand with her best friend, Joe.
+As her toy company, CJ Toys, grew and grew, Christmas “Chris” Whitaker gradually begins to lose sight of her long-standing love of toy-making — which stemmed from her adolescent years selling toys at a holiday toy stand with her best friend, Joe.

 When she and Joe started CJ Toys together, it was out of that shared passion.
 However, as Chris escalates the business by focusing more on profits and a potential merger with a large toy conglomerate, Joe steps back, not wanting to sacrifice the uniqueness and quality that sparked their entrepreneurial journey.

-When Chris needs Joe to sign off on the merger, she is soon reminded of their “why”: why they started their business, what their mission is and how to return to it.
+When Chris needs Joe to sign off on the merger, she is soon reminded of their “why”: why they started their business, what their mission is, and how to return to it.

 There’s a lot that goes into selling your business (Gingerbread Miracle)

 When freelance attorney Maya moves back to her hometown after a setback with work, she begins spending a lot of time at the Casillas Panadería, the local Mexican bakery she used to work at in high school.
-When the owner of the bakery—who is also the uncle of her high school crush, Alex—decides he’s ready to sell the business, he asks Maya to help him find a buyer.
+When the owner of the bakery — who is also the uncle of her high school crush, Alex — decides he’s ready to sell the business, he asks Maya to help him find a buyer.

 Alex returns home once he hears of his uncle’s decision, and romantic entanglements ensue between Alex, Maya, and a potential buyer for the bakery.
 However, in true fashion, the movie closes with each party getting their happy ending.

 Selling a business can be bittersweet.
-If you’re ready for your next chapter, here are our tips on preparing a business for sale and also how to create an exit plan.
+If you’re ready for your next chapter, here are our tips on preparing a business for sale and how to create an exit plan.

 Partnerships aren’t always easy, but sometimes they’re worth the effort (Best Christmas Party Ever)

-After finding out her boss, Petra, is retiring, party planner Jennie Stanton hopes she will be left in charge of Petra’s party planning business.
+After finding out that her boss, Petra, is retiring, party planner Jennie Stanton hopes she will be left in charge of Petra’s party planning business.
 But when Petra’s charming and handsome nephew, Nick, arrives on the scene to take over the business, it looks like that dream is dead.
 That is until Jenny discovers how well she and Nick work together and she faces losing him to a career in acting.

 As Jenny learns, partnerships aren’t always smooth and it’s tempting to want to do everything yourself.
 But partnerships also allow you to leverage the strengths of both partners.